Skip to main content

 Wissekerke Castle, locally known as Kasteel Wissekerke, lies in the village of Bazel, in the province of East Flanders in the Flemish region in Belgium.

-Already in the 10th century a fortification stood at this site, although that might have been an earthen fort to defend the area against Viking raids.
+Already in the 10th century, a fortification stood at this site, although it might have been an earthen fort used to defend the area against Viking raids.

-The building of Wissekerke Castle was started in the 13th century.
-In 1510 that castle was bought by Lieven van Pottelsberghe, lord of Vinderhoute and councilor to the Holy Roman Emperor Charles V. After his death in 1531 the castle passed to Servaas van Steelant through inheritance.
+The construction of Wissekerke Castle began in the 13th century.
+In 1510, the castle was purchased by Lieven van Pottelsberghe, lord of Vinderhoute and a councilor to Holy Roman Emperor Charles V. After his death in 1531, the castle was inherited by Servaas van Steelant.

-During the remainder of the 16th century Servaas considerably rebuilt the castle.
-Especially after it was partially burnt down by Marnix de Sainte Aldegonde in 1583.
-It was then rebuilt mostly with the focus on comfort and lost most of its defensible features.
+Throughout the rest of the 16th century, Servaas significantly rebuilt the castle, especially after it was partially burned by Marnix de Sainte Aldegonde in 1583.
+The reconstruction focused mainly on comfort, and it lost most of its defensive features.

-During the entire 19th century Wissekerke Castle was the seat of influential nobles; the Vilain XIIII family.
-They served as mayors of the village for 139 years.
-The most notable members of this family were Philipe Vilain XIIII and his wife Sophie-Louise-Zoé de Feltz who also considerably rebuilt the castle and also built the gate building.
-In the mid-20th century the Vilain XIIII's left the castle, afterwards it was bought by the local council.
+During the 19th century, Wissekerke Castle served as the residence of influential nobles, the Vilain XIIII family, who were mayors of the village for 139 years.
+Notable family members include Philipe Vilain XIIII and his wife, Sophie-Louise-Zoé de Feltz, who extensively rebuilt the castle and constructed the gatehouse.
+In the mid-20th century, the Vilain XIIII family left the castle, which was subsequently purchased by the local council.

-At present Wissekerke Castle is owned by the local council and is used as a museum and for other cultural activities.
-It can be visited for a small fee after which you can roam through all the castle, even up until the tower.
-A very nice castle.
+Today, Wissekerke Castle is owned by the local council and functions as a museum and cultural venue.
+Visitors can tour the entire castle, including the tower, for a small fee.
+It’s a very nice castle.

 Gallery